Kangwon National University School of Law: Advantages

-KNU Law is recently increasing its global sight with having an exchange agreement with University of Kiel college of law in Germany, Kyushu Lawschool and Hokkaido Lawschool in Japan, Slippery Rock University of Pennsylvania in the United States, and CUHK Faculty of Law in Hong Kong(China).
+KNU Law is recently increasing its global sight with having an exchange agreement with University of Kiel college of law in Germany, Kyushu Laws chool and Hokkaido Law school in Japan, Slippery Rock University of Pennsylvania in the United States, and CUHK Faculty of Law in Hong Kong(China).
 Furthermore, this school has been joined a number of MOU agreements including Lewis & Clark Law School (in July 2011) and other major universities around the globe.
 All qualified students of the JD programme with having more than overall average of B degree, receives scholarship that cover the full of its tuition in each semesters.